Joint Finance Committee and

 Received multiple emails back and forth from Toll Brothers and the owners of the properties with drainage problems.

-Letter dated 9/23/2011: Received Planning Board's recommendation - They do not recommend this Article.
+Letter dated 9/23/2011, in your packet: Received Planning Board's recommendation - They do not recommend this Article.

 Letter dated 9/23/2011 from Eric van der Wal, another person with drainage problems.

 From August 29, 2011 minutes: Joseph Collamati also mentioned that the Planning Board should not give 100% of the bond back to Toll Brothers.
 Roland Lavallee thinks none of the bond should be returned until the two property owners with problem get relief.
 Toni Picariello said she blames the Planning Board, Conservation Commission and Building Inspector for the problems; they give the permits and then ignore the development.
 Joseph Collamati mentioned that the "swale" was part of the original plan, why was it changed?
 Toni Picariello will email the Conservation Commission for an explanation.

 From May 9, 2011 Minutes (CIC): The water problem caused by Toll Brothers was brought up.
 Peter Morelli and David Brown of the Planning Board met on March 29, 2011 with Toll Brothers and their representatives.
 Toll Brothers needs to study to see if it was the blasting that caused the problem as reported by DelMarco, Hydrologist.
 Was the pipe the correct size?
 Who is responsible for the repairs?
 Toll Brothers Attorney, Mark Kablack contacted Lee Ambler to see if he could set up a meeting.
 It was questioned whether Lee Ambler was now representing Toll Brothers, but was stated that he was contacted by Toll Brothers only because they knew he had been involved in the Town.